The physics and applications of strongly coupled plasmas levitated in electrodynamic traps: Linear Paul traps as tools in laser plasma accelerated particle physics

-As shown in Section \ref{Target}, custom designed Paul trap systems allow accurate positioning of micrometer-sized particles with micron precision, which makes them extremely useful as targets in high intensity laser-plasma interactions.
+As shown in Section \ref{Target} custom designed Paul trap systems allow accurate positioning of micrometer-sized particles with micron precision, which makes them extremely useful as targets in high intensity laser-plasma interactions.
 A setup intended for a laser plasma experiment is proposed in \cite{Ost18}.
-The sketch of the setup is reproduced in Fig.~\ref{PaulTarg3}.
-The high power laser beam is delivered via the beam-line system (BLS) and then focused on the trap using an off-axis parabolic (OAP) mirror.
+A sketch of the setup is reproduced in Fig.~\ref{PaulTarg3}.
+A high power laser beam is delivered via the beam-line system (BLS) and then focused on the trap using an off-axis parabolic (OAP) mirror.
 The laser focus is monitored via an optical system consisting of a microscope objective and a mirror.
-The black dotted line labeled as focus diagnostics denotes the optical path of the microscope.
-Electron, ion, and X-ray detectors can be put in the plane of laser propagation, marked as green.
+The black dotted line labelled as focus diagnostics denotes the optical path of the microscope.
+Electron, ion and X-ray detectors, can be placed in the plane of laser propagation, marked as green.